 Vitae is a Canadian apparel company founded in 2016.
-The brand ensures high quality and affordable clothing, without sacrificing sustainable and ethical manufacturing practices.
-Found in some of its swimwear, RecoTex is an eco-friendly polyester which is actually made entirely of recycled water bottles.
+The brand ensures high-quality and affordable clothing, without sacrificing sustainable and ethical manufacturing practices.
+Found in some of its swimwear, RecoTex is an eco-friendly polyester that is actually made entirely of recycled water bottles.
 How cool is that?

-Buck Naked Soaps was born out of necessity, when founders Rina and John’s son developed skin irritations from traditional baby products.
-Realizing they needed something different, the parents began their creation of all-natural, vegan, handcrafted skincare products that are committed to being chemical-free and only using pure natural ingredients.
+Buck Naked Soaps was born out of necessity when founders Rina and John’s son developed skin irritations from traditional baby products.
+Realizing they needed something different, the parents began their creation of all-natural, vegan, handcrafted skincare products that are committed to being chemical-free and only using purely natural ingredients.
 Enjoy lovely scents of soaps and bath products.

 RW&Co. has created RWResponsible to enforce its priority of reducing its footprint.
 You can actually shop RWResponsible collections for both men and women on its site from items of biodegradable denim, to recycled wool and polyester.
 The brand has also switched to using paper bags in-store to minimize impacts on the environment.

 The awesome Canadian makeup company, Saint Cosmetics, is changing the beauty game.
-The brand is partnered with organic farms that uses sustainable methods and packaging responsibly.
-The packaging is made with FS certified paper from well-managed forests, ink based on naturally renewable raw materials.
+The brand is partnered with organic farms that use sustainable methods and packaging responsibly.
+The packaging is made with FS-certified paper from well-managed forests, ink-based on naturally renewable raw materials.
 Plus, its products are made with a ton of natural ingredients.

-Call It Spring has so many shoes and accessories to shop, you’re sure to find beautiful items for every occasion.
-The brand is committed to its sustainability efforts and are currently a 100% vegan brand.
+Call It Spring has so many shoes and accessories to shop for, you’re sure to find beautiful items for every occasion.
+The brand is committed to its sustainability efforts and is currently a 100% vegan brand.
 It remains determined to make larger strides towards sustainability in 2021.

 This athletic-wear brand is Canadian, sustainable, and female-owned.
 The Quarterly connects consumers with trendy, functional looks at the press of a button.
 It was conceptualized to take the guesswork out of looking fashionable and bring the focus back to easy, stylish clothing.

-Pivot Skincare offers products that leaves skin hydrated and glowing, especially in the (Canadian) winter time.
+Pivot Skincare offers products that leave skin hydrated and glowing, especially in the (Canadian) wintertime.
 The Plant-Based Nourishing Oil is the star of the brand and it’s made with awesome natural oils, plus, it has a soothing bath soak to exfoliate your skin.
 We love a good glow all year long.

-Frank and Oak supports the thought that sustainable stores need sustainable foundations.
+Frank and Oak support the thought that sustainable stores need sustainable foundations.
 The brand begins by building its stores in partnerships with Canadian artisans that use recycled materials.
-Not only is the apparel sustainable, Frank and Oak makes a conscious effort to create as little waste as possible even when renovating stores by reusing decor to make modifications.
+Not only is the apparel sustainable, Frank and Oak make a conscious effort to create as little waste as possible even when renovating stores by reusing decor to make modifications.

 Pure Balanxed chooses its fabrics specifically for its sustainability, durability, and softness.
 Although it may make the manufacturing process longer, it’s creating a positive impact on the world.
 The clothing line is designed to be timeless and carries an important message on each piece.